 Myopia Control Could Save Your Child From a Heavy Prescription

 Myopia or nearsightedness is becoming a more common issue in kids.
-And while lots of kids only have a very minor case when they’re first diagnosed, it always gets worse as they grow up.
+And while many kids only have a very minor case when they’re first diagnosed, it always gets worse as they grow up.
 Myopia control can help prevent your child’s nearsightedness from getting much more severe before they reach adulthood.

 What to Bring to Your Eye Exam